A Sustainable Transport Investment Plan (STIP) to decarbonise maritime and aviation

 The STIP should support renewable hydrogen solutions for shipping and aviation by introducing:

-1. Financing: A contracts for difference (CfD) scheme for EU-produced maritime and aviation e-fuels must be implemented and designed to address two barriers to investment: 1) the cost differential between e-fuels and conventional fuels and 2) disparity between the short contract lengths offered by offtakers and the longer ones required by producers.
+1. Financing: A contracts for difference (CfD) scheme for EU-produced maritime and aviation e-fuels must be implemented and designed to address two barriers to investment – 1) the cost differential between e-fuels and conventional fuels and 2) disparity between the short contract lengths offered by offtakers and the longer ones required by producers.
 The STIP should include a CfD scheme backed by a market intermediary with a double-sided auctioning system, as broadly supported by prominent aviation voices.

 a.
-Is only for e-fuels;
+Is only for e-kerosene;

 b.
 Operates only within the EEA;